 - Use the same toilet each time you use the bathroom in your home.
 Sit down on the toilet to urinate to keep urine from splashing or spraying.
 Flush the toilet a few times after each use.

 - Clean up any spilled urine right away.
 Wash your hands well after cleaning up.

 - If blood or urine gets onto clothing, wash the clothing by itself.
 You may also store the clothing for 1 to 2 weeks until the drug goes away.

-- If you are a man and have sex with a female who could get pregnant, protect her from pregnancy during care and for some time after care ends.
-Use birth control that you can trust.
+- If you are a man and have sex with a female who could get pregnant, protect her from pregnancy during treatment and for some time after your last dose.
 Talk with your doctor to see how long to use birth control after you stop Quadramet (samarium sm 153 lexidronam).

 - This medicine may cause harm to the unborn baby if you take it while you are pregnant.